satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 [cite: coombes2007microarrays]

+Failing to expose the methods, data, and software underlying a study can lead to needless misdirection and inefficiency, and even loss of scientific credibility.
+One well-known example is the case of XXX Chung, whose rigorous and correct experimental work was later retracted due to a software bug that undermined the paper's conclusions [REF Nature].

 \*\*A review has a limited lifespan.\*\*

 After an article has been published, the review process simply ends, as